15 Beach Safety Rules That Can Save Your Life

 Hydrate, hydrate, hydrate

 If you’re not drinking enough water and not getting enough shade during a day in the hot sun, you’re putting yourself at risk of heat stroke.
 Know the symptoms: nausea; headache; confusion; a rapid heartbeat; and hot, bright red skin.
 Your dog is equally at risk, so make sure he doesn’t get overheated either.
-These are the very real summer health dangers you’re probably ignoring.
+Dehydration is one of the very real summer health dangers you’re probably ignoring.